Glutexo/guides/providers/embedded_ansible.md

    * run rails: `bin/rails s`

-   * run the worker that will download and set up the container: `foreman start -f Procfile.ansible`
+   * run the worker that will download and set up the container: `foreman start -f Procfile.ansible` (Mac users: see additional instruction below before launching this.)

    * grab a coffee or two - you can watch the progress by watching:
       * authentication errors, docker problems: `tail -f managiq/log/evm.log`